iTztoniYT/F-Mentore-Single-price-grid/README.md

 # Frontend Mentore Project
-My approach to Single grid component using css grid and flexbox
+My approach to Single grid component using css grid and flexbox.